NanaLange/CL-HAABSA/README.md

 - config.py: contains parameter configurations that can be changed such as: dataset_year, batch_size, iterations.

-- dataReader2016.py, loadData.py: files used to read in the raw data and transform them to the required formats to be used by one of the algorithms
+- dataReader2016.py, loadData.py: files used to read in the raw data and transform them to the required formats to be used by one of the algorithms.

-- lcrModel.py: Tensorflow implementation for the LCR-Rot algorithm
+- lcrModel.py: Tensorflow implementation for the LCR-Rot algorithm.

-- lcrModelAlt.py: Tensorflow implementation for the LCR-Rot-hop algorithm
+- lcrModelAlt.py: Tensorflow implementation for the LCR-Rot-hop algorithm.

-- lcrModelInverse.py: Tensorflow implementation for the LCR-Rot-inv algorithm
+- lcrModelInverse.py: Tensorflow implementation for the LCR-Rot-inv algorithm.

-- lcrModelAlt_hierarchical_v1, lcrModelAlt_hierarchical_v2 (second method), lcrModelAlt_hierarchical_v3 (third method), and lcrModelAlt_hierarchical_v4 (fourth method): Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention.
+- lcrModelAlt_hierarchical_v1, lcrModelAlt_hierarchical_v2, lcrModelAlt_hierarchical_v3, and lcrModelAlt_hierarchical_v4: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention.
 The number stands for which method for hierarchical attention is used (see HAABSA++ paper).
 In CL-HAABSA++, we use method 4, so lcrModelAlt_hierarchical_v4.

-cabascModel.py: Tensorflow implementation for the CABASC algorithm
+- cabascModel.py: Tensorflow implementation for the CABASC algorithm

-OntologyReasoner.py: PYTHON implementation for the ontology reasoner

-svmModel.py: PYTHON implementation for a BoW model using a SVM.
+- svmModel.py: PYTHON implementation for a BoW model using a SVM.

+- OntologyReasoner.py: PYTHON implementation for the ontology reasoner.

-att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.
+- att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.

+- getBERTusingColab.py: file used to extract the BERT word embeddings.

+- prepareBERT.py: file used to prepare the final BERT embedding matrix, training and testing datasets.

+- prepareELMo.py: extract the ELMo word emebddings and prepare the final ELMo embedding matrix, training and testing datasets.

+## Curriculum Learning Files
+Next to the files mentioned above, there are some files in CL-HAABSA that are added because of curriculum learning.
+These files are discussed below:

+-